 This Japanese booklet is interesting, as it shows outfits like Dreamboat and Saturday Date, which were no longer available elsewhere.
 Curiously it shows Dreamboat with the green Fashion Pak shirt, Sailor with a blue hand towel, and Goin’ Huntin’ with the boots from Mr. Astronaut.
-The outfits were sold separately, but the Kens pictured in the Japanese booklets all seem to have been available as Dressed Dolls (see section 1963 Painted hair Kens).
+The outfits were sold separately, but the Kens pictured in the Japanese booklets all seem to have been available as Dressed Dolls (see also section 1964 Allan & the ‘shorty’ Kens).

 REVERSE OF PACKAGING

 Now that Ken had a buddy who could wear his clothes, Mattel designed new illustrations for the reverse of both the Ensemble Pak packaging, and the Fashion Paks.
 The later packaging is also noticeably different from the front, as the stripes are much thicker and more brightly-coloured.